upaternostro/puppet-mailman/README.markdown

 Only single-domain configurations are supported at this time.

-The helper module for Apache uses the PuppetLabs apache module, which only works with Apache 2.2.
+The helper class for Apache uses the PuppetLabs apache module, which only works with Apache 2.2.
 It is possible to make Mailman work with Apache 2.4 but you need to configure Apache some other way.